 To illustrate, let's use a flock of Ibis that are foraging in your yard.
 Like most birds, they leave behind some waste.
 The waste falls into the grass and soon gravity will suck it deeper into the canopy until it disappears below the foliage.

 Below the foliage, the waste enters into a different world - a world that resembles a triple canopy jungle - a dark, wet, sticky, muddy, and windless place - teeming with all sorts of life -but instead of monkeys, birds, and snakes, you have worms, beetles and insects of all kinds - large and small.
 And there are millions of microscopic single-cell protozoa and bacteria And - simple plant life like fungi, molds, and algae.

 A Feeding Frenzy

-It is a very crowded jungle - jam-packed with millions of hungry microbes, waiting for what falls from the sky above - leaves, dust, pollen, animal waste and air pollution trapped in rain, and even fertilizers and lawn chemicals - These are the things the microbes feed on.
+It is a very crowded jungle - jam-packed with millions of hungry microbes, waiting for what falls from the sky above - leaves, dust, pollen, animal waste, air pollution trapped in rain, and even fertilizers and lawn chemicals - These are the things the microbes feed on.

 Nothing Left but CO2 and Water

-All this insect and microbial activity enriches the soil with nutrients, that the fibrous roots of the turf can completely absorb and use for its own growth and reproduction.
+All this insect and microbial activity enriches the soil with nutrients, that the fibrous roots of the turf can completely absorb and use for their own growth and reproduction.

 A Lawn Works Constantly